-The bright and colourfuhues of the 1950s inspire me a lot.
+The bright and colourful hues of the 1950s inspire me a lot.
 So for my shelving and sideboard set, I used the new Sage green colour by Colorantic and it had exactly the effect I desired.
 Below is what I used for the restoration, and I will also explain the steps.

-Phase 1 – Prepare the surface
+colour Step 1 – Prepare the surface

 First, the surfaces to be painted must be sanded with the sanding block (fine side).
 Although the Colorantic paint has high coverage, it’s better to be sure that it adheres to it’s full potential hence the light sanding.
 To remove all traces of dirt, use the cleaner and varnish remover to finalize the preparation.

-Phase 2 – Application of the colours
+Step 2 – Application of the colours

 Phase 3 – Finishing the set

-The Colorantic Antique Brown wax darkened the corners, ledges, and angles, which now have a vintage feel and pair beautifully with Sage.
+The Colorantic Antique Brown wax darkened the corners, edges, and angles, which now have a vintage feel and pair beautifully with Sage.
 The sanding block (rough side) softened the furniture and prepared the surface for the application of the Natural Beeswax.
 The European style paint brush helped greatly in its application.
 The location of this assortment of furniture will give a nostalgic look to your 1950s-style kitchen.

 Follow me for more ideas and to see my projects on Facebook at L’atelier du meuble vintage.